-There are strongly held views and religious beliefs about abortion.
-Our PSD curriculum enables pupils to consider the moral and cultural dilemmas involved in this issue.
+• There are strongly held views and religious beliefs about abortion.
+Our Life Skills curriculum enables pupils to consider the moral and cultural dilemmas involved in this issue.
 Teaching encourages pupils to explore the dilemmas, enabling them to know and understand about abortion, including risks, and develop the communication skills to discuss it with parents and health professionals.
+The curriculum also focuses on the laws around abortion.